cirosantilli/mathematics/beauty.md

 # Beauty

 This lists the most beautiful questions in mathematics.

-We find it beautiful:

--   simple to state and understand (pre-high school, high-school, lower undergrad), but extremely hard to prove.

--   surprise: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees.

-    General surprise themes include:

-    -   classification of potentially infinite sets like: simple finite groups, compact manifolds, etc.

-    -   problems that are more complicated in low dimensions than high like: classification of complex manifolds, classification of regular polytopes.

-    -   unpredictable magic constants.
-Why is the lowest dimension for an exotic sphere 7?
-Why is 4 the largest degree of an equation with explicit solution?

--   applications: make life easier and / or modeling some phenomena well.

 Problems are sorted into categories and appear on only one category.

 Problems that come from applications such as physics or compute science are acceptable as long as they have a strictly mathematical formulation.